Founder & CEO, RedeAsta, Ashoka Fellow and Avina Leader

 Personal values : These will be measured based on the deep and consistent commitment to equal rights and opportunities between men and women.

 Ethical fibre and integrity : This will be investigated through due diligence and evaluation of entrepreneurs' track records.

-WomenChangeMakers offers a full range of tools to its fellow social entrepreneurs to achieve growth.
+WomenChangeMakers offers a full range of tools to its social entrepreneur Fellow to achieve growth.
 As per their specific needs, they choose what type of support and tools they require.

-CONSULTANCY AND TRAINING WITH PARTNERS : WomenChangeMakers provides access for social entrepreneurs in its fellowship to professionals who can help them address key issues needed to successfully scale and/or replicate their project.
+Consultancy & Training with Partners : WomenChangeMakers provides access for social entrepreneurs in its Fellowship to professionals who can help them address key issues needed to successfully scale and/or replicate their project.
 These consultancies and trainings are delivered by partners of WomenChangeMakers, specialized namely in the following areas:

 Business Management - Defining growth, development and a strategy to implement them, including funding strategies.

 Human Resources - Team building, management skills, leadership training and succession planning.

 Networking - WomenChangeMakers’ fellows will be connected with like-minded individuals in their own countries and beyond.
 They will be able to share ideas, advise each other and gather precious information.

 WomenChangeMakers Corporate Support Network : The WomenChangeMakers Support Network is a community of successful business people, entrepreneurs, senior executives, investment bankers, venture capitalists, and consultants who share our beliefs and engage with WomenChangeMakers’ Fellows, committing time and resources to support their work.

 Network & Social Entrepreneurs’ Fellowship : WomenChangeMakers provides all the benefits from being part of a network of social entrepreneurs which exchanges best practices, experiences, market information and more.
 This takes place in the form of meetings and a virtual community platform.